openstack/governance/reference/role-of-the-tc.rst

 such as the `Project Team guide`_.
 See the list of :doc:`repositories maintained by the TC <technical-committee-repos>`.

-The TC is just one of the governance bodies more widely involved in OpenStack governance.
-An important part of its role is therefore to handle the relationships with other OpenStack governance bodies like the OSF Board of Directors, or the OpenStack User Committee.
+The TC is also responsible for handling the relationship with the Open Infra Foundation Board of Directors.

 Refining and applying the current OpenStack governance model
 ============================================================